valentjn/vscode-ltex/pages/docs/settings.md

 - One of the following values:

-  - `"default"`: The environment is treated like unknown environments are treated by default: The `\begin` and `\end` commands are ignored, but the contents of the environment are not ignored.
+  - `"default"`: The environment is treated like unknown environments are treated by default: The arguments of the environment are ignored, but the contents of the environment are not ignored.
-  - `"ignore"`: The whole environment together with its contents is ignored.
+  - `"ignore"`: The whole environment together with its arguments and contents is ignored.

 </div>